abderdellal/Fast-Food-Simple-POS/README.md

 I've created this application for a friend of mine, so It's not intended to be a professional application and it's far from being a complete solution. more complete solutions can be found on the web.

 # Framework
-this application was made using wpf and visual studio 2015
+this application was made with wpf using visual studio 2015

 # Database
 The Database is embded using Sql Server Compact and data is stored in the Data.sdf file in the Ui folder